Max is a Chancery practitioner specialising in property, probate and inheritance, commercial and insolvency disputes.

 He has a particular interest in problems with a Land Registration/Real Property/Leasehold/Residential Property aspect.

-He is the Chairman of Chambers’ Property Group and has been instrumental in arranging seminars and continuing professional development within Chambers.
+He is head of chambers’ Property Group and has been instrumental in arranging webinars, seminars and continuing professional development within chambers.

 Claims of professional negligence by solicitors, surveyors and others dealing in commercial and residential property often arise out of the underlying disputes and these too form a significant part of Max’s practice.